Adopt A Cat

 A simple way is to put the new cat in one room with its litter tray, food and water and leave it to settle overnight.

-Over a few days go in and let it get used to you, stroke it and let it get to know every member of the family.
+Over a few days, go in and let it get used to you, stroke it and let it get to know every member of the family.

 When there is no longer hissing, which may take days, let the new cat out to explore in its own time.
-Have supervised playtime with your new and old cats in the same room.
+Have supervised playtime with your new and current cats in the same room.

 Put the new cat back in its room at night.
 Once the new cat and current cats are ok with each other let the new cat roam the house 24/7.